feniljain/knowledge-base/programming-languages/programming-lang-design/README.md

 - MLton is a whole-program optimizing compiler for the Standard ML programming language: https://github.com/MLton/mlton
 - Pattern matching and exhaustiveness checking algorithms implemented in Rust: https://gitlab.com/yorickpeterse/pattern-matching-in-rust
 -  A collection of resources for learning type theory and type theory adjacent fields: https://github.com/jozefg/learn-tt
+- A series of down-to-earth articles on implementing type inference: https://github.com/Ahnfelt/type-inference-by-example

 # Gists: